Disclosures: Jack D Sobel, MD Nothing to disclose. Robert L Barbieri, MD Nothing to disclose. Kristen Eckler, MD, FACOG

 After initial induction therapy, most women with a history of recurrent infection benefit from suppressive therapy to maintain an asymptomatic state.
 We feel any patient with more than three documented episodes of BV in the previous 12 months should be offered a long-term maintenance regimen consisting of maintenance metronidazole gel.
 Long-term clindamycin regimens, oral or topical, are not advised because of toxicity and lack of documented efficacy .
 Accordingly, if any of the aforementioned antimicrobials fail, we prescribe metronidazole gel 0.75 percent or an oral nitroimidazole for 7 to 10 days followed by twice weekly dosing of gel for four to six months .
 In one multicenter prospective trial of this metronidazole gel regimen, recurrent BV occurred in 25.5 percent of patients on suppressive therapy versus 59.1 percent of those receiving placebo .
 Secondary vaginal candidiasis was a common side effect.

 Results can be improved by adding vaginal boric acid to the oral nitroimidazole induction therapy .
-Metronidazole or tinidazole is taken orally for seven days; vaginal boric acid 600 mg is begun at the same time and continued for 21 days.
+Metronidazole or tinidazole is taken orally for seven days; vaginal boric acid 600 mg once daily at bedtime is begun at the same time and continued for 21 days.
 Patients are seen for follow-up a day or two after their last boric acid dose; if they are in remission, we immediately begin metronidazole gel twice weekly for four to six months as suppressive therapy.
 Therapy is then discontinued.
 Boric acid can cause death if consumed orally; patients should be told to store boric acid in a secure place that is inaccessible to children.

 As discussed above, no study has demonstrated reduced rates of recurrence in women whose partners were treated with metronidazole.
 However, some studies have reported reduced rates of recurrence when sexual partners used condoms routinely with coitus or the patient remained abstinent [30,34,123-126].
 For this reason, some experts suggest these behavioral interventions for women with recurrent infection.